CodyJLeeApps/ps_patchCleanup/README.md

 ## Test Suite
 ### Testing Framework Decision
 The testing framework that was chosen for this project was the CodeceptJs test framework.
-This was chosen for a couple simple reasons: A - I had not used this testing framework before and I wanted to get experience with it, and B - This testing framework is used at Platform Science so it would make sense to go ahead and get familiar with it.
+This was chosen for a couple simple reasons: A - I had not used this testing framework before and I wanted to get experience with it, and B - This testing framework is used at Platform Science so it would make sense to go ahead and get familiar with it early on.

 In addition to CodeceptJS I chose to install CodeceptJS-Chai, another NPM package that focuses on asserts within the test framework.
 This package allows assertions to be added as steps in the output, as well as having access to the Chai assertion functions.